MIM Curriculum, Courses, Syllabi

 - Project Conclusion

-More information about the capstone project courses can be found here
+More information about the capstone project course can be found here.

 Taking Courses in Other iSchool Programs

-As a MIM student, you are enrolled in one of the MIM campus programs as your home program, either at College Park or Shady Grove.
-You may take any Information Management (INFM), Library Science (LBSC), or Information Studies (INST) course that meet the requirements and schedule of your program.
+As a MIM student, you may take any Information Management (INFM), Library Science (LBSC), or Information Studies (INST) course that meets the requirements and schedule of your program.